jorticus/uMATE/packet_capture/README.md

 When capturing packets in Wireshark, you can filter out uninteresting packets.
 For example, `matenet.cmd != 4` will filter out all STATUS packets (both TX & RX)

+# PCAPNG Anaylsis #

+Once you've captured some traffic and saved it to a PCAPNG file, you can open it back up for analysis with the custom mate dissector:

+Wireshark.exe <capture.pcapng> -X lua_script:.\mate_dissector.lua